Ohangaron District

 Ohangaron is a district of Tashkent Region in Uzbekistan.
-The capital lies at the city Ohangaron, itself not part of the district.
+The capital lies at the city Ohangaron, which itself administratively not part of the district.
 It has an area of 3180 km2 and it had 97,000 inhabitants in 2021.
 The district consists of 4 urban-type settlements (Yon-ariq, Qora Xitoy, Telov, Eyvalek) and 8 rural communities (Uvaq, Birlik, Doʻstlik, Qurama, Qora xitoy, Ozodlik, Susam, Telov).